I Replaced Squarespace in 2 Hours for $0/Month

 • CSS custom properties for the entire color system — neon green (#00ff88) in dark mode, emerald (#059669) in light mode

-The sections: Hero, About (with our 4 pillars), Training (AI-1001 coming soon), Labs (always free), Blog Preview, Contact, and Footer with the classic “we come in peace” marquee.
+The sections: Hero, About (with my 4 pillars), Training (AI-1001 coming soon), Labs (always free), Blog Preview, Contact, and Footer with the classic “I come in peace” marquee.

 Step 3: Dynamic Blog Feed (20 minutes)

-We wanted the homepage to show our latest blog posts.
-Problem: our Astro blog doesn’t have an RSS feed.
+I wanted the homepage to show my latest blog posts.
+Problem: my Astro blog doesn’t have an RSS feed.

 // Pages Function: fetches blog, parses posts, returns JSON